chec/example-chec-receipt-mjml/README.md

 3. You now have a local copy of the merchant receipt template in your directory!

-### Some things to note
+## Some things to note

 Since you will be scaffolding this project and customizing it to fit the design of your e-receipt, we will go through a few explanations and things to note about the setup, structure and files on this project.

-Be sure you have MJML installed otherwise you will not be able to use MJML tags and have them rendered into HTML.
+Be sure you have MJML installed otherwise you will not be able to use the built-in MJML tags and have them rendered into HTML.

 As you can see our project folder includes:

 - `template.mjml` which is the native MJML file that we will be coding out our receipt content
-- `template.html` is where the HTML code is rendered out onto with the MJML machine
+- `template.html` is where the HTML code is transpiled with the MJML machine
 - `data.json` is where our Chec receipt object data is being pulled from
 - `index.html` is where we are including the `handlebars.js` CDN to parse our receipt object data in the mustache expressions into actual values

+For this tutorial, we have pulled in data from a Chec demo store.
+Working with an actual receipt object, we can then use dot notations in the handlebars expression correctly to execute the property values onto our template.

+## Let's dive a bit deeper

+## Build your receipt template

+MJML comes built in with its own CLI to easily build your template.

+After you've made your changes and are ready to render the MJML template out into HTML, you can run the command below:

+`mjml -r template.mjml -o template.html`

+`template.mjml` is the input file and template.html is the `output file` where the rendered HTML goes.

+With the generated HTML, you can now send your responsive receipt with your email client service or directly from your shell.

+## The finish line

+And there you have it!
+See, we told you it was easy as pie, or did we not?
+Well now you know, how simple it is to create your own customized e-receipt to send to your valued customers.

+Thank you for walking through the tutorial with us!